topmonks/rsk-uniswap-docs/frontend-integration/swap.md

 # Trade tokens

-In Uniswap, there is a separate exchange contract for each ERC20 token.
-These exchanges hold reserves of both ETH and their associated ERC20.
+In RSKswap, there is a separate exchange contract for each ERC20 token.
+These exchanges hold reserves of both RBTC and their associated ERC20.
 Instead of waiting to be matched in an order-book, users can make trades against the reserves at any time.
 Reserves are pooled between a decentralized network of liquidity providers who collect fees on every trade.

 Pricing is automatic, based on the $$x * y = k$$ market making formula which automatically adjusts prices based off the relative sizes of the two reserves and the size of the incoming trade.
-Since all tokens share ETH as a common pair, it is used as an intermediary asset for direct trading between any ERC20 ⇄ ERC20 pair.
+Since all tokens share RBTC as a common pair, it is used as an intermediary asset for direct trading between any ERC20 ⇄ ERC20 pair.

-## ETH ⇄ ERC20 Calculations
+## RBTC ⇄ ERC20 Calculations

-The variables needed to determine price when trading between ETH and ERC20 tokens is:
+The variables needed to determine price when trading between RBTC and ERC20 tokens is:

-* ETH reserve size of the ERC20 exchange
+* RBTC reserve size of the ERC20 exchange
 * ERC20 reserve size of the ERC20 exchange
 * Amount sold \(input\) or amount bought \(output\)